Tipical hat of cold regions, it has been used by every rank in the army. Exclusive

 (artillery, signals, tank corps, ...), pale blue for air force, ...

-There is also a very rare combat model, all olive green (including the badge).
+There is also a combat model, kaki coloured with olive green badge.

 For the navy the colour is white for summer uniform and black for winter